ailisp/artificial-coin/README.md

 ### When aUSD supply redundant

-In above scenario aUSD supply would not infinitely increase because once there's more supply than demand on market, the aUSD price on exchanges will drop below \$1, which make buying aUSD to burn to withdraw aGov profitable, because you need to pay less than usual to withdraw same aGov.
+In above scenario aUSD supply would not infinitely increase because once there's more supply than demand on market, the aUSD price on exchanges will drop below \$1, which make buying aUSD to burn to unstake aGov profitable, because you need to pay less than usual to unstake same aGov.
 As more aUSD is burnt, it's supply will be bring back to normal

 ### Insufficient liquidity when aGov decrease drastically

-If aGov increase in value, there will be no problem as user would bring more aUSD to unlock aGov (20%).
+If aGov increase in value, there will be no problem as user would bring more aUSD to unstake aGov (20%).
 However if aGov decrease in value signifcantly, it's theoratically possible that system doesn't have enough liquidity to exchange aUSD to aGov.
 This is practically impossible, been tested in the Maker and Synthetix system and by chosen a 20% rate to mint, although we don't have a mathematical proof.
 Consider this example: Alice at day 1 deposit $1000 worth of aGov to mint $200 worth of aUSD.
 At day 2, aGov price drops 80%, so alice's aGov worth $200 and she also have $200 aUSD.
 Bob deposit $1000 worth of aGov to mint $200 aUSD.
 Now system have $1200 worth of aGov and issued $400 aUSD, so even both of them try to exchange aUSD with aGov there's still a \$800 redundancy.
 In practical even when aGov price drops signifcantly, the weighted average of aGov in system doesn't drop that much and often hedged as there's more users.